South Boston Speedway: Notable drivers

 Ray Hendrick, a legendary driver known for his hard charging driving style, recorded hundreds of wins at the South Boston Speedway during his storied career, many of them coming when he was piloting the famous winged No. 11 Modified coupe that was fielded by Jack Tant and Clayton Mitchell.
 The Richmond, Virginia resident won five track championships at the South Boston Speedway, four of them while competing in the NASCAR Modified division, and one in the NASCAR Late Model Sportsman division.

 Over the years, South Boston Speedway has been a breeding ground for a number of NASCAR stars.
 South Boston natives Jeff Burton and Ward Burton spent their early careers in the NASCAR Late Model Stock Car Division there.
 The Burtons are the only brothers to win the South Boston Speedway Most Popular Driver Award.

 South Boston Speedway's 1994 champion, Stacy Compton, went on to a successful career, competing in the Cup Series, Busch, and Craftsman Truck Series.

 Hermie Sadler and Elliott Sadler of Emporia, Virginia competed in Late Models at South Boston Speedway, with Elliott winning the track championship as a 20-year-old rising star.
 Cup Series star Denny Hamlin also raced and won multiple times in the Late Model Stock Car Division.

 David Blankenship of Moseley, Virginia has the most track championships.
 In 1998, he won an unprecedented seventh career South Boston Speedway NASCAR Late Model Stock Car Division title.
 Hendrick's mark of five South Boston Speedway championships is second to Blankenship's seven titles.
 In 2019, Peyton Sellers of Danville, Virginia won his fifth career South Boston Speedway NASCAR Late Model Stock Car Division title to move into a tie with Hendrick for second place.
+In 2024, Sellers would tie Blankenship's record.